drobotik/eav/docs/eav.md

 $ php eav migrations:migrate first
 ```
 ### Laravel migrations
 Publishing on Laravel app.
-Add EavServiceProvider to
+Add EavServiceProvider to app config.
-app config.
 ```php
 \Drobotik\Eav\Database\Support\Laravel\EavServiceProvider::class
 ```
 Publish migrations by vendor:publish.
 ### Laravel models

-At this moment library dependent from Illuminate\database Laravel models, they are used for this structure tables:
-domain, entity, attribute_set, attribute_group, attribute, pivot,
-string_value, integer_value, decimal_value, datetime_value, text_value.
+Currently, the library is dependent on Laravel's Illuminate\Database and utilizes Laravel models for the following table structure:

+- eav_domains
+- eav_entities
+- eav_attribute_sets
+- eav_attribute_groups
+- eav_attributes
+- eav_pivot
+- eav_value_string
+- eav_value_integer
+- eav_value_decimal
+- eav_value_datetime
+- eav_value_text

+These Laravel models are used to interact with these tables and perform various database operations.

 ## Objects

 ### Domain

-Domain is used just as wrapper to perform import/export.
+The Domain is used solely as a wrapper for performing import and export operations.
+It provides a convenient interface for managing the import/export functionality within the library.
 ```php
 $domain = new \Drobotik\Eav\Domain();
 $domain->setExportManager(new \Drobotik\Eav\Export\ExportManager());